Fall Speaker Series

 Each fall the society presents a Speaker Series, a one-day seminar focused on a specific topic.
 This single concentration provides a wonderful opportunity to hear a series of related presentations in detail, while also being able to share information with others interested in the same topic.

-This year, due to the coronavirus situation, our Fall Speaker Series will be held online during two days in October, two lectures each day on Saturday, 17 October, and Sunday, 18 October 2020.
+This year, due to the coronavirus situation, our Fall Speaker Series was held online during two days in October, two lectures each day on Saturday, 17 October, and Sunday, 18 October 2020.

 The price for StLGS members is $35 and for non-members $45.
 Registration for the Fall Speaker Series is now open in our online store.